 There are some shortcomings / defects noted within our report but many of these can be dealt with as part of a phased maintenance and improvement plan.
 URGENT MATTERS We advise you to treat the following matters, all discussed earlier in this report, as matters to be remedied as soon as possible preferably before purchase: Carry out comprehensive test/check on the electrical system (via NICEIC electrician).
 MATTERS REQUIRING FURTHER We would recommend that you should treat the following matters, all discussed earlier in the report, as matters where further investigations are required prior to exchange of contracts.
 INVESTIGATION Check all matters in Section 13 via your legal adviser/conveyancer.
 Check the safety of the existing gas-fired heating and hot water system as recommended by an appropriately qualified Gas Safe registered engineer.
-Investigate and overhaul the chimney stack e.g. flashing detail at the abutment between the chimney stack and roof to prevent weather ingress. chimiey stack and foor to prevent weather ingress.
+Investigate and overhaul the chimney stack e.g. flashing detail at the abutment between the chimney stack and roof to prevent weather ingress.
 MAINTENANCE & IMPROVEMENT ISSUES There are a number of maintenance and improvement type works mentioned some of which are considered non urgent and/or minor.
-The following is not an exhaustive list - you must refer to the contents of report: Check seals to window/door joinery Allow for replacement of windows/ double glazing Lower external ground levels where necessary Ongoing management of conifer hedge and repairs to hedges and repairs to boundaries Complete and/or remove the rear extension works Improvement of insulation and repairs as reported within main roof void Improvement of ventilation and other measures to limit risk of condensation.
-15. VALUATION MARKET VALUE Not applicable.
-Not commissioned MARRETVALUE Not applicable - Not commissioned.
+The following is not an exhaustive list - you must refer to the contents of report: Check seals to window/door joinery Lower external ground levels where necessary Organize to holde and repairs to hold and to hol Complete and/or remove the rear extension works Improvement of insulation and repairs as reported within main root void Improvement of ventilation and other measures to limit risk of condensation.
+15. VALUATION MARKET VALUE Not applicable - Not commissioned.
 16. BUILDINGS INSURANCE REINSTATEMENT COST The estimated rebuilding cost for the property for insurance purposes is £160,000.
 This figure is calculated on the basis of equivalent modern reinstatement using the BCIS House Rebuilding Cost Index.
 SIGNATURE SURVEYOR'S NAME AND

-PROFESSIONAL QUALIFICATIONS lan Vicary, MRICS, MARLA, FAAV, Pg Dip (Arch Cons)

-NAME AND ADDRESS OF SURVEYOR'S ORGANISATION Wessex Surveying Ltd t/as Wessex Surveyors
+PROFESSIONAL QUALIFICATIONS Ian Vicary, MRICS, MARLA, FAAV, Pg Dip (Arch Cons) NAME AND ADDRESS OF Wessex Surveying Ltd t/as Wessex Surveyors SURVEYOR'S ORGANISATION Head Office: 12a South Street Bridport DT6 3NQ Tel.
+01308 426471 www.wessexsurveyors.co.uk 2491 ISVA MEMBERSHIP NUMBER 0095666 RICS MEMBERSHIP NUMBER 6th January 2016 DATE OF REPORT

-Head Office:

-12a South Street

-Bridport

-DT6 3NQ

-Tel.
-01308 426471

-www.wessexsurveyors.co.uk

-2491

-ISVA MEMBERSHIP NUMBER

-0095666

-RICS MEMBERSHIP NUMBER

-6 th January 2016

-DATE OF REPORT